Terms of reference

 The Members of the SAN will endeavor to:

 - Act within the 'Seven Principles of Public Life', in particular to provide independent, informed advice avoiding actual or perceived conflicts of interest and taking a collegiate approach to policy and strategy development;

 - Bring a broad strategic view to bear and acting as ‘generous generalists’, advising across the breadth of EPSRC's portfolio;

 - Challenge constructively and/or validate EPSRC's perspectives drawing on the available evidence and their own experiences;

-- Make themselves available to participate in SAN work streams, subject to sufficient notice;
+- Operate flexibly with EPSRC and the other EPSRC advisory groups, making themselves available to participate in sub-groups, SAN work streams (task and finish groups), workshops, pre-activity briefings etc., subject to sufficient notice;

-- Use their profile as SAN members in order to improve two-way communications within their respective stakeholder communities and, where appropriate, with decision-makers.
+- Use their profile as SAN members in order to sustain two-way communications within their respective stakeholder communities and, where appropriate, with decision-makers.
 This includes:

-- Advocating, where relevant, on specific issues on behalf of Engineering and Physical Sciences (EPS);
+- Advocating, where relevant, on specific issues on behalf of Engineering and Physical Sciences.

 - Attend the annual meeting of the entire SAN.